antonionduarte/go-simple-protocol-runtime/README.md

-# go-simple-protocol-runtime
+# Simple Protocol Runtime
-Simple protocol runtime in Go.
+Simple protocol runtime in Go. (heavily inspired by [Babel](https://github.com/pfouto/babel-core) (java framework to implement distributed protocols).)

+## Extremely WIP please don't mock my code.
 ## TODO:

-- [x] Implement basic structure.
+- [X] Implement basic structure.
 - [X] Implement network layer, for TCP initially, if anyone wants UDP or QUIC they can add it themselves.
 - [ ] Implement inter-protocol communication, so that we can send messages between protocols within same Runtime.
 - [ ] Implement a simple protocol, which can send and receive messages to test this.